nuelsitanggang/nuelsitanggang.github.io/_posts/2021-01-17-exhausted.md

 There are bad days, my moment of weakness.<br/>
 I'm exhausted. truly exhausted.<br/>

 Sometimes I still get sad, but then I remember that she doesn't want me anymore.
-She won't come back and she's not thinking of me either.<br/>

-_My grief of loss is her sigh of relief_<br/>
+She won't come back and she's not thinking of me either.
+My grief of loss is her sigh of relief.
+When I was alone grieving, she's already got a new one in less than two weeks.
+Two freaking weeks.
+Meanwhile, I don't know what it takes for me to overcome this, since this is not the first time she left me.
+Why oh why did I put my trust in her.<br/>

 It's never enough, I'm never enough.
 I gave all that I got.
 I shared everything I had.
 I loved her with all of my heart, but it's never enough.
 I gave her all of my trust 100%.
 I thought I could trust her.
 I guess I was wrong.<br/>